 We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorized access, alteration, disclosure or destruction of your personal or transactional information stored on our website and systems.

 The security measures we’ve put in place include:

 The right to access your personal data

-You have a right to obtain confirmation that your personal data is being processed.
-You also have the right to request a copy of your personal data we hold.
+You have a right to obtain confirmation that your personal data is being processed by us as a Controller.
+You also have the right to request a copy of your personal data we hold as a Controller.

-We will provide a copy of your personal data within 30 days of receiving the written request.
+Where applicable, we will provide a copy of your personal data within one month of receiving the written request.
 Should you wish to exercise these rights we require you to prove your identity with two pieces of approved identification (photo ID and proof of address such as utility bill).
-Please address requests to the DPO.

 The right to rectify and update your personal data